Sev-Private/DaleBot/bots/misc/movies/year-recap/analysis_results_2024.md

 ### Highest and Lowest Rated Movies

 **Average rating of each movie in order:**
-- Maxxxine, suggested by João with an average rating of 1.80 **the worst movie we watched..**
+- Maxxxine, suggested by João with an average rating of 1.80 **the worst movie we watched...**
-.- Family Plan, suggested by Sev with an average rating of 2.25
+- Family Plan, suggested by Sev with an average rating of 2.25
 - Old, suggested by Victor with an average rating of 2.25
 - The Other Lamb, suggested by Sand with an average rating of 2.40
 - Oldboy, suggested by João with an average rating of 2.75